The importance of children's and household tales

 How did the Brothers Grimm actually come up with all these stories?

-Neumann: A whole seminar could be held on this.
-Prof. Heinz Rölleke, the so-called fairy tale pope, who was a literary scholar here at the university until 2001, did a lot of research into this.
-The Grimms had oral sources, but also searched for fairy tales in old books and folios.
+Neumann: A whole seminar could be held on this question.
+Prof Heinz Rölleke, the so-called fairy tale pope, who was a literary scholar here at the university until 2001, did a lot of research into this.
+The Brothers Grimm had oral sources, but also searched for fairy tales in old books and folios.
 They advertised in magazines that they were looking for fairy tales and that people should please send them some if they knew of any.
 The distribution of oral and written sources was about 50/50.
 This was also a suitable time during the Romantic period, because Napoleon's occupation of Germany had dissolved all the monasteries and the libraries were cheap to buy.
 This meant that old books that didn't cost a fortune were available.
 The two brothers did the same as young students.
 In the case of oral sources, they first went out and asked older people about fairy tales.
 However, this was not very successful, as the two were also very shy.
-In the end, the Grimms had most of the fairy tales told to them by their acquaintances, with whom they regularly met as students in a kind of literary circle.
+In the end, the Brothers Grimm had most of the fairy tales told to them by their acquaintances, with whom they regularly met as students in a kind of literary circle.
 These were mainly educated young women.
 They told many of the fairy tales that we find in the collection.
 This is very interesting because they were storytellers and therefore the female perspective can also be found in the fairy tales.
 Many of these women came from the Hessian educated middle classes and had French roots; they were descendants of Huguenots who had settled in Hesse.
 As a result, many of the stories in the Grimm collection were of French origin.
-Even though people often talk about German folk tales, the brothers themselves never did.
-They did write a German grammar and a German book of legends, but the fairy tale book is called 'Kinder- und Hausmärchen' because they had already guessed that many fairy tales did not originally come from Germany, but from all over Europe.
+Even though people often talk about German folktales, the brothers themselves never did.
+They did write a German grammar and a German book of legends, but the fairy tale book is called 'Kinder- und Hausmärchen' (Children’s and Household Tales) because they had already guessed that many fairy tales did not originally come from Germany, but from all over Europe.

 The wolf and the seven little goats,